kkirstein/proglang-playground/README.md

 A standardized version of LISP, containing an object system (CLOS) and many libraries.

+# Crystal

+[Crystal](https://www.crystal-lang.org) is a compiled programming language with a static type system.
+It features a Ruby-like syntax and utilizes the LLVM toolchain for high performance of te built executables.

 # Elixir

 A functional programmig language for the Erlang virtual machine.
 It features macros, strong concurrency features (Erlang!) and an expressive syntax ala Ruby.